 Every national forest has a Forest Plan, which guides decisions about logging, recreation and other activities for approximately 15-20 years.
 Plans separate the forest into management areas and include rules for what activities can and cannot be done within those management areas (e.g. logging, road-building, etc.).
 Individual projects are then planned to implement various activities in specific locations.
 All projects must fall within the guidelines set forth in the overall Forest Plan, so it’s important to have strong guidelines from the beginning to help reduce or prevent conflicts with individual project plans.

 The Nantahala-Pisgah National Forest includes the headwaters of the Wild & Scenic Chattooga River.
 The Chattooga Conservancy’s interests for this national forest are therefore primarily focused in this area, but we share several big-picture priorities with partner organizations that benefit the overall health of the forest.
-We encourage you to use any of the below talking points in crafting comments to the Forest Service, and to elaborate on any areas that are particularly important to you.

 The Forest Service should recommend all potential Wilderness Areas to Congress for permanent protection as Wilderness or National Scenic Areas.
 In the Chattooga River watershed, this includes: